nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/collections/_recipes/daily-scrum-recipe.md

 Backlog so that we can easily see what is going on.
 We can then visualise that data in ways that allow us to identify those interesting items.

+Any impediments that are identified should be captured and shared with the nessesary people.

 #### Facilitation Options

 You can use the following visualisations: